usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/When the Vendor Fails to Deliver.md

 * **Coordinate with the CO:** For persistent or contractual issues, notify the Contracting Officer.
 Only the CO can take formal action (e.g., issuing a Cure Notice or modifying the contract).
 * **Facilitate a Corrective Action Plan:** Work with the PO and CO to request a vendor plan outlining improvements, staffing adjustments, or revised timelines.
 * **Monitor Remediation:** Track follow-through on the corrective plan and escalate if issues remain unresolved.
-* **Support Formal Remedies (if needed):** If remediation fails, provide documentation that supports next steps—payment withholds, task order termination, or past performance action.
+* **Support Formal Remedies (if needed):** If remediation fails, provide documentation that supports next steps, payment withholds, task order termination, or past performance action.

 🔍 **COR takeaway:** The COR addresses delivery failure from a contractual and performance perspective.
 They ensure the government stays protected while giving vendors fair opportunity to course correct.

 ## Working Together: PO and COR Collaboration

 Although the PO and COR operate under different authorities, they should remain tightly aligned throughout delivery.
 Together, they can:

-* Share sprint notes and backlog context
+* Share sprint notes and backlog context.
-* Document issues collaboratively
+* Document issues collaboratively.
-* Elevate concerns to vendor leadership
+* Elevate concerns to vendor leadership.
-* Jointly escalate risks to the CO when needed
+* Jointly escalate risks to the CO when needed.

 ## Common Issues in Agile Sprints